pivotal/docs-tap/app-sso/reference/api/index.hbs.md

-# API Documentation
+# AppSSO API

-This section of the documentation provides detailed information about AppSSO's APIs.
+This topic provides you with detailed information about the following AppSSO's APIs:

 - [AuthServer](./authserver.md)
 - [ClientRegistration](./clientregistration.md)